Redundant (song)

 "Redundant" is a song by American rock band Green Day.
-It was released as the third single from their fifth album, Nimrod, in April 1998 and serves as the album's fourth track.
+It was released as the third single from their fifth album, Nimrod (1997), in April 1998 and serves as the album's fourth track.
 Although the song failed to match the chart positions of its predecessors, it did reach number two in Australia when it was reissued as a double A-side with "Good Riddance (Time of Your Life)", becoming the band's highest-charting solo single there.

-Background

-Before the Nimrod sessions, Billie Joe Armstrong's marriage had been deteriorating, with the singer arguing with his wife, Adrienne, constantly.
-Influenced by this conflict, Armstrong reflected on the relationship from two standpoints: the first being his passion for his wife, the second being the repetitious pattern that the relationship had fallen into.
-The phrase "I love you" had lost its effectiveness and seemed to be said merely out of routine.

-It is one of few Green Day songs in which vocalist/guitarist Billie Joe Armstrong uses an effects pedal.

 Music video

 The music video for "Redundant", directed by Mark Kohr, is an homage to Zbigniew Rybczyński's short film Tango.
 It features the three band members performing the song in the middle of a home.
 The camera angle remains static for the duration of the video.

 In the background, several people repeat various mundane tasks for the duration of the video: